IntersectMBO/plutus/plutus-metatheory/src/Algorithmic/CC.lagda.md

     → M' ≡ E'' [ BUILTIN' b (bubble p) (step p bL VM) ]ᴱ → CaseP M M' E

+  -- what do I do with an unsaturated builtin?
+  -- there cannot be a redex inside
+  -- but, can it be inside a wrap or something?

   -- M is Lambda type function in beta* redex
   {-
   β⋆ : M == Λ X
      → E == [] ·⋆ A
   builtinβ⋆ :